Home / Military History / Roman Corvus: How Rome...

 Structure of the Corvus

-The Roman victory cleared the way for the African campaign and confirmed Rome as a naval power.
+The Roman victory cleared the way for the invasion of North Africa and confirmed that Rome had evolved from a purely continental power into a formidable naval opponent.
+(Polybius, Histories 1.29; Goldsworthy)

 Psychological Impact of the Corvus